Bill Evans (bluegrass): Due West

-Bluegrass group Due West featured Evans, Jim Nunally (guitar), Erik Thomas (mandolin), and Chad Manning (fiddle).
+Bluegrass group Due West featured Evans, Jim Nunally (guitar), Erik Thomas (mandolin), Cindy Browne (bass) and Chad Manning (fiddle).
 Their one album is These Boots released in 2003.

 Bill Evans String Summit

 The Bill Evans String Summit is Evans, Scott Nygaard (guitar), Michael Witcher (dobro), Cindy Browne (bass), Tashina Clarridge (violin), and Tristan Clarridge (violin, cello).
 Group members bring together their influences from their backgrounds in jazz, classical, and world music.

 Recent collaborations

 Evans has been touring and holding workshops several weeks each year with Alan Munde (Country Gazette).
 He has also been recording with long-time bluegrass fiddler Fletcher Bright.
 Evans tours frequently with mandolin player Steve Smith from Cloud County, and with fiddler Megan Lynch.
 He also has been touring with Dan Crary (guitar) and Steve Spurgin (bass).

 Education and teaching

 Evans has taught ethnomusicology at San Francisco State University, the University of Virginia, and Duke University.
 Evans gives private banjo lessons at his home in Albany, California.
 He also stages banjo workshops at major music festivals all over the country.
+Evans also offers several online banjo instruction courses on Peghead Nation.

 A convocation by Evans "The Banjo in America: A Musical and Cultural History" has been presented in various venues across the country.
 This convocation traces the history of the banjo from West African to the New World, with performances on vintage instruments of music from the 1700s to today.